 Røa is one of the most visited watercourses in Femundsmarka.
 If you paddle along this watercourse on a calm evening, you might just land that big fish.
 During the summer months, the water is warm enough for visitors to take a dip in one of the many pools.

 The Røa watercourse is the nerve center of the national park.
 The Røa river has its source in the large Rogen lake, which lies almost entirely on the Swedish side of the border.
 From Rogen lake, the Røa river flows through several large but calm sections before it empties into Roasten lake.
 From Roasten lake, the river is relatively fast-flowing down towards Femund, and here you can expect several sections where you will have to carry your canoe.

-Would you like to visit one of the hidden gems of the national park?
-Then the northern part, namely the Mugga watercourse, is for you.
+Would you like to visit the northern part of Femundsmarka National Park?
+Then the watercourse namely Mugga, is for you.
 We want this to remain a great place, so remember to show consideration for wildlife and vegetation.

 From Øvre Muggsjøen lake on the Swedish side, Mugga flows down into Midtre Muggsjøen lake, where only a small part lies on the Norwegian side.
 Between these larger lakes, the river flows calmly through many narrows.
 From Nedre Muggsjøen lake, the river runs faster before you paddle along a quiet section for the last two kilometers before reaching Femunden lake.